alexabush/problemSolving/interviewCake/treesGraphs/superbalanced/readme.md

 **Problem Solved!**
 The problem was that I was passing Math.max and Math.min an array and the methods only take a series of numbers.
 So I just spread the arrays and it solved the problem.
 Code works now.

+## Ways to improve the algorithm

+Since we know that more than two different depths will automatically return in a false return value, we could add some short-circuiting logic to automatically return false if our array ever becomes more than 2 elements long.

+We could also add a smoke test at the beginning to return true if the root node doesn't exist.